Nonmetric Multidimensional Scaling with Stable Solution from Random Starts, Axis Scaling and Species Scores

 regarded as the most robust unconstrained ordination method in

 community ecology (Minchin 1987).
-Function metaMDS
+Function metaMDS is a

 wrapper function that calls several other functions to combine